abusimbele/boule/README.md

 #OpenMaker make because they can and they like to share !!

-So far avery rudimentary boule CAD file that will be upgraded
+So far a very rudimentary boule CAD file that will be upgraded